monsoonmaelstrom/book2/book2.md

 “Go ahead,” I gesture for Davy to explain, while I drink some more.

 Davy sighs, then looking at Alex, says, “You know Alexandria made you both more like her, but she made Hazel *a lot* more like her.
 I don’t know if it’s simply that she got better at it after practicing on you, or because they’re both female, I’d guess it’s probably a combination of the two, but it doesn’t really matter.
 Anyway, Hazel is very similar to Alexandria, and Alexandria’s magic is targeted at herself and at Liam.
-But Hazel might be similar enough to Alexandria and powerful enough that she could convince Alexandria’s magic that she is Alexandria, and transfer it from Alexandria to herself.”
+But Hazel might be similar enough to Alexandria and powerful enough that she could convince Alexandria’s magic she is Alexandria, and transfer it from Alexandria to herself.”

 “Or I could make myself more like her.
 Like you said, I’m close enough already that doing it probably wouldn’t kill me,” I add, saying the quiet part out loud.